Tracing the Origins - Overseas Landscapes

 42斐迪南·维克多·欧根·德拉克罗瓦《海岸上的沉船》-编辑 拷贝.jpg

-Ferdinand Victor Eugen Delacroix's "The Sunken Ships on the Coast"
+Ferdinand Victor Eugen Delacroix's' Sinks on the Coast '

-Neoclassicism first appeared in the field of architectural decoration and design in 17th century Europe.
-Due to the excavation of the ancient city of Pompeii in Rome, some painters hoped to revive classical art in ancient Greece and Rome, so they abandoned the cumbersome decorative art of Baroque and Rococo styles.
-Starting from France, revolutionary designers have utilized many new materials and techniques to reshape the elegant and noble temperament contained in classical works.
-Corot Camille (France, 1796-1875), who depicted the plain and peaceful rural areas of France, went against the previous practice of painters painting the dark parts very dark, but instead made efforts to make the dark parts transparent and bright, greatly increasing the brightness of the entire picture.
-He, along with Nicolas Poussin and Claude Lorraine, are known as the three major landscape painters in France.
+Neoclassicism first appeared in the architectural and decorative design world of 17th century Europe.
+Due to the excavation of the ancient city of Pompeii in Rome, some painters hoped to revive the classical art of ancient Greece and Rome, thus abandoning the cumbersome decorative art of Baroque and Rococo styles.
+Starting from France, innovative designers used many new materials and techniques to reshape the elegant and dignified noble temperament contained in classical works.
+Corot Camille (France, 1796-1875), who depicted the simplicity and tranquility of rural France, went against the previous practice of painting the dark areas very dark.
+Instead, he worked hard to make the dark areas transparent and bright, greatly increasing the brightness of the entire painting.
+He is known as one of the three great landscape painters in France, along with Nicolas Poussin and Claude Lorraine.

 43卡米耶·柯罗《树下的农夫》-编辑 拷贝.jpg